+Geropsychology is focused on practice within an age group of adult populations.
+Geropsychology is the field within psychology devoted to the study of aging and the provision of clinical services for older adults.
+Geropsychology seeks to address the concerns of older adults.
+Mental Health Disorders, depression and aging, anxiety, and age-related illnesses all increase the need for older adults to seek psychological care from geropsychologists.
 Geropsychologists are at the forefront of research on questions related to health and aging.
-As with younger adults, a variety of mental health disorders, such as anxiety and depression, affect older adults.
-In fact, older adults have the highest rates of suicide of any age group in the U.S., and depression is its foremost risk factor.
+A variety of mental health disorders, such as anxiety and depression, affect older adults.
+Older adults have the highest rates of suicide of any age group in the U.S., and depression is its foremost risk factor.

 GeroPsychology - An Applied Field for the 21st Century